The Century’s Best Holiday Campaigns

 Marks & Spencer’s It’s not just Christmas food (2006)

-Best Holiday Ads of the 2010s
+Holiday Campaigns of the 2010s

 Longer commercials that tell a story to draw consumers became the M.O. of 2010s commercials and beyond.